xiii/puppet-syntax-check/README.md

 * ruby-erb-validate.sh

-Using ruby you can validate YAML files and ERB files.I use the same commands in the pre-commit script with the only difference the input are the commited files but using those shell scripts you can specify the input.
+Using ruby you can validate YAML files and ERB files.I use the same commands in the pre-commit script with the only difference the input are the commited files.Using those shell scripts you can specify the input file your self.

 eg